 Very few of us can comprehend what it’s like to be uber-wealthy like Mike Bloomberg, one of the richest people in the world and a Democratic presidential candidate.

-For example, the former New York mayor spent $11 million of his own money on a 60-second Super Bowl ad.
+For example, the former New York mayor has spent more than $510 million dollars on his own campaign, including $11 million on a 60-second Super Bowl ad.
 How much money would that mean to you?
 Let’s put the finances of the ultra-rich into the context of everyday life.

 First, what’s your net worth?

 You can calculate this by adding up all of your family’s assets (e.g., your house, stocks and bonds, savings, retirement accounts) and subtracting your debts (e.g., mortgage, car loans, credit card debt, student loans).
-The median net-worth of an American household is $97,300.
+The median net worth of a U.S. household is $97,300.

 Now, let’s compare.

 Bloomberg is running an ad-driven presidential campaign.
-He has already spent more than $250 million of his own money on television and online ads since entering the race in November.
+He has already spent a record-breaking $510 million (and counting) of his own money on television and online ads since entering the race in November.